What Is a Stamp Audit?

 |---|---|

-| Zero findings | A first-time SOC 2 with no exceptions, no observations, nothing.
+| Zero findings | A first-time SOC 2 with no exceptions and no observations of any kind.
+(An exception is just a specific instance where a control didn't work as intended.)
 Real first-year audits surface gaps.
-Clean usually means untested. |
+A perfectly clean report usually means untested, not flawless. |

-| Boilerplate testing language | Section IV reads in vague generalities — "inspected relevant documentation" — with no populations, no sample sizes, no specifics about your stack. |
+| Copy-paste testing language | Section IV is the part of the report that describes what the auditor actually tested and found.
+If it reads in vague generalities like "inspected relevant documentation," with no populations, no sample sizes, and nothing specific to your stack, there may not be much behind it. |

-| Samples you never saw | You were never asked which terminated employees, which change tickets, which access reviews got pulled.
-The auditor didn't actually look. |
+| Samples you never saw | You were never asked which terminated employees, which change tickets, or which access reviews the auditor pulled.
+If they tested real evidence, you'd usually know, because they'd have asked you for it. |

 | A junior who'd never seen your stack | You spent the engagement explaining your own architecture to the person grading it.
-You paid for them to learn on your dime. |
+That's paying for someone to learn on your dime. |

-| The black box | You handed over evidence, waited, got a PDF.
-No window into what was actually tested or found. |
+| The black box | You handed over evidence, waited, and got a PDF, with no window into what was actually tested or found. |

 Why "we found issues" is the mark of a real audit